-It's a great way for you to kind of simplify what it is that you need to do and keeps you focused on the goal of teaching, which is putting out content that will be of service to others.
+It's a great way for you to simplify what it is that you need to do, and it is a concept that also keeps you focused on the goal of teaching and putting out content that will be of service to others.

 Get your message out.
 Get your voice out.

-That is okay because I am continuing to show up to do the work.
+But that is okay because I am continuing to show up to do the work.
+I am dedicated.

-I have to keep showing up even if I just traveled 40 hours, flew across the ocean to the other side of the world, am jetlagged, have work to get done, and have a conference this weekend.
+I have to keep showing up even if I just traveled 40 hours, flew across the ocean to the other side of the world and I am jet lagged.
+There is no excuse.
+I still have work to get done and have a conference this weekend.

-It might feel like you are not making progress, the blog post you write might end up in the rubbish bin, or you might start over with a new one, but that’s okay because it it's all a part of the process.
+It might feel like you are not making progress.
+Maybe the blog post you write ends up in the rubbish bin.You might have to start over with a new one, but that’s okay because it's all a part of the process.

-Then you do the work, you do it over and over, day in day out, week in week out, year in and year out, and that my friend is the true key to success.
+You do the work over and over; day in day out, week in week out, year in and year out, and by doing so, you will find that persistence and hard work are the true keys of success.